I recently read Matthew Continetti’s Oct. 7, 2017, article:

 The other example of false equivalency involves the demand that journalists maintain strict neutrality even when the two (or more) sides of the story obviously do not carry equal veracious weight.

 Continetti chides mainstream journalists for being “trapped in a condition of perpetual outrage, seizing on every rumor of discontent and disagreement, [and] reflexively denouncing Trump’s every utterance and action.”
-He was “stunned” to read Pew Research Center reporting that in the president’s first 60 days in office, 62 percent of news stories leaned negative against Trump compared to Obama’s (20 percent), Bush’s (28 percent), and Clinton’s (28 percent) first two months.
+He was “stunned” to read Pew Research Center reporting that in the president’s first 60 days in office, 62% of news stories leaned negative against Trump compared to Obama’s (20%), (George W.) Bush’s (28%), and Clinton’s (28%) first two months.

 “This, at a time when the stock market is at record highs, the economy is at full employment, and Americans are upbeat about the recovery.
 The president’s inability to register majority approval in opinion polls may be unprecedented, but so is the amount of negative coverage he has received.
 Perhaps there’s a connection.”

 You’re damn right there’s a connection, Matthew.
-The president’s unprecedented low approval ratings are directly proportional to his unprecedented poor behavior and job performance.
-Sure, Obama’s economic recovery is still kicking butt (in spite of Trump) nine months after he left office.
-But even if you mistakenly credit Donald for the economic good times, that does not offset the incompetence, immaturity, and immorality he has demonstrated consistently through 60, 180, or 270 days in.
+The president’s unprecedented low approval ratings are proportional directly to his unprecedented poor behavior and job performance.
+Sure, Obama’s economic recovery still is kicking butt (in spite of Trump) nine months after he left office.
+But even if you mistakenly credit Donald 100% for the economic good times, that does not offset the incompetence, immaturity, and immorality he has demonstrated consistently through 60, 180, or 270 days in.

-Apparently, by Continetti’s standards, President Trump should be recording at least 50 percent positive media coverage all the time.
+Apparently by Continetti’s standards, President Trump should be achieving at least 50% positive media coverage all the time.
 If that were the case, it would represent a false neutrality or false equivalency.
 If the mainstream media did that, they would be lying.
-They would be reporting from behind, what he calls, a pre-Trump “pretense of objectivity and detachment.”
+They would be reporting from behind what he calls a pre-Trump “pretense of objectivity and detachment.”

 This is what makes Mr. Continetti’s longing for equivalency false.
-If neutral means negative coverage must be balanced by a commensurate amount of positive coverage, then, in Trump’s case, the media would have to lie to be neutral.
+If neutral means negative coverage must be balanced by a commensurate amount of positive coverage, then in Trump’s case the media would have to lie (including withholding truth) to be neutral.
 Because President Trump’s negative-positive ratio of performance is nowhere near 50-50.

-In fact, the figure of 62 percent negative coverage in Trump’s first 60 days seems stunningly low to me.
+You want stunning?
+The figure of 62% negative coverage in Trump’s first 60 days seems stunningly low to me.
 The media must have been overcompensating to be fair because the president caught them off guard with his colossal boorishness and incompetence.
 The guy has been a dangerous failure.
 Of course Obama’s and Bush’s and Clinton’s negative numbers were way below that — they didn’t scare the bejesus out of women, minorities, and U.S. allies.
-It is astonishing how my attitude toward George W. Bush has softened since President Trump’s inauguration.
+It is astonishing — stunning — how my attitude toward George W. Bush has softened since President Trump’s inauguration.

-Astonishing and frightening.
+Astonishing, stunning, and frightening.
 Donald Trump has changed the outrage paradigm (another good word).
-He is rapidly desensitizing us to his outrageousness and mendacity, his prevaricatum verbosium.
+He rapidly is desensitizing us to his outrageousness and mendacity, his prevaricatum verbosium.
 And this is his strategy.
-Trump cares nothing about policy or — to quote Sen. Al Franken quoting the late Sen. Paul Wellstone — “(politics should be about) making people’s lives better.”
-For President Trump, it’s all about ego, self-aggrandizement, and playground put-downs of anyone who does not succumb to his demand for sycophantic loyalty — national security and making people’s lives better be damned.
+Trump cares nothing about policy or — to quote Sen. Al Franken (D-Minn.) quoting one of his role models, the late Sen. Paul Wellstone (D-Minn.) — “[Politics should be about] making people’s lives better.”
+For President Trump it’s all about ego, self-aggrandizement, and playground put-downs of anyone who does not succumb to his demand for sycophantic loyalty.
+National security and making people’s lives better be damned.